-While the use of black plastic is allowed within organic agriculture, it is inherently unsustainable as it is a petroleum-based product and difficult to recycle.
-Every acre of land farmed using a black plastic system produces 100-120 lb of waste that typically goes to landfills.
-What’s more, when black plastic is used, 50-70% of a field is transformed into an impervious surface, increasing the volume of runoff by 40% and erosion by 80%.
+While the use of black plastic is allowed within organic agriculture, it is inherently unsustainable, as it is a petroleum-based product and is difficult to recycle.
+Every acre of land farmed using a black plastic system produces 100-120 lb of waste that typically go to landfills.
+What’s more, 50-70% of a field is transformed into an impervious surface when black plastic is used, increasing the volume of runoff by 40% and erosion by 80%.
 And when herbicides and pesticides are used on fields covered in black plastic, the concentration of these chemicals in the fields’ runoff increases, making environmental and human health impacts even more of a concern.
 Finally, the increase in soil temperatures during hot summer days under black plastic mulch has been found to shift the soil organisms community towards bacterial rather than fungal and increase microbial stress.
 Black plastic is also a substantial annual cost to the farmer at $250-$300 per acre for the material and about $20 per acre for disposal.

 While researchers have made great headway in developing and demonstrating the efficacy of cover crop mulch systems, most of the systems that have been developed rely to some degree on synthetic herbicides to supplement the weed control provided by the cover crops.
 For this reason, researchers at Rodale Institute have been working to develop a cover crop mulch system in which herbicides are not necessary for weed suppression, furthering the work of making cover crop mulch a viable option for organic as well as conventional vegetable producers.

 The cover crop systems provided serviceable weed control, added more biomass to the soil, contributed nutrients, and increased soil moisture and percent total soil carbon.
-Although marketable yields were lower, on average, some of the cover crop systems achieved higher profits across the three years.
+Although marketable yields were lower on average, some of the cover crop systems achieved higher profits across the three years.
 The cover crop mulch systems eliminated 91.5 lb of plastic waste per acre.
 Challenges related to extreme weather conditions and late blight meant results were more variable than anticipated, but all of the partner farmers continue to use what they’ve learned from the project to reduce their reliance on black plastic.
-Benefits partner farmers experienced include discovering a method for more effective cover crop kill, substantial cost savings and new ways to use cover crops between rows for ecosystem benefits.
+Partner farmers experienced benefits including the discovery of a method for more effective cover crop kill, substantial cost savings, and new ways to use cover crops between rows for ecosystem benefits.
 One partner has already cut his black plastic use in half and hopes to expand even further.

 Click here to open this 24-page guide that looks beyond plasticulture and evaluates the effects of different mulch systems on soil quality and fertility, weed control, yields and waste production, and profitability for small to mid-size vegetable farms.